naseer-muhammad/naseer-muhammad.github.io/_posts/2025-11-16-rydberg-atoms.md

 ## Why Do Rydberg Atoms Grow So Huge?

-Rydberg atoms have large atomic radius because their outermost electron occupies a state with an extremely large principal quantum number ` n `.
+Rydberg atoms have large atomic radius because their outermost electron occupies a state with an extremely large principal quantum number <span class="math">n</span>
+.
 Their atomic radius scales as

 $$ r \propto n^2 $$

-So when physicists excite atoms to states like ` n = 50, 100, 200 `, the atom becomes:
+So when physicists excite atoms to states like `n = 50, 100, 200`, the atom becomes:

 - **100× larger**
 - **10,000× more polarizable**